opensha/opensha.github.io/Applications.md

 *Note that all applications are being continually developed and that the project provides [no guarantees](License-Disclaimer) as to their serviceability.*

-If you encounter an issue with our applications, please submit a [ticket here](https://github.com/opensha/opensha-apps/issues).
+If you encounter an issue with our applications, please submit a [ticket here](https://github.com/opensha/opensha/issues).

 ## Requirements

 Our apps are written in [Java](https://www.oracle.com/java/technologies/) and are cross-platform.
 The OpenSHA developers use Linux and Mac OSX, but apps should run on Windows as well.
 Basic requirements are as follows:

-* Java 8 (aka 1.8) or above
+* Java 8 (aka 1.8) or above *(NOTE: The next OpenSHA release will require Java 11 or greater, consider upgrading now)*
 * 64-bit version of Java
 * At least 4 GB of RAM (8 GB or greater recommended)